 |The correct path is now behind the car, and the farthest path the car can "see" in the correct direction is shorter than the path in the wrong direction.|

 This issue shouldn't occur on any track with a uniform width, because any portion of track that the car must turn towards will always be the same width as the portion of track the car is already on--so the opposite wall of the current portion of track will never be the farthest reachable distance.

 Overall, however, we did not encounter this problem at the F1/Tenth contest at CPSWeek 2019, but that may change in the future, especially if the contest organizers build a track specifically to exploit this issue, or if there are more races against other cars or dynamic obstacles.

 So, my conclusion is that this problem needs addressing, but I hope it's something we can just detect and avoid.
 I think the best way forward is to integrate better path-planning or dynamic mapping into our base algorithm, to hopefully maintain the benefits of the algorithm in general while avoiding pitfalls like this one.

 And, for those who want a video of the problem in action, here's one where I stand in front of the car at a specific point at the F1/Tenth contest track:

 First, let's re-visit the notion of "going in the direction of the longest safe straight-line distance."
 With the above definition of "optimal", it becomes a bit more clear why this simple rule is the optimal strategy.
-I don't have a formal proof here, but it seems intuitively true that, for a given instant, under our assumptions, the longest straight-line path in a forward direction is also the path that covers the most track--in short, it's the direction that makes the most possible progress towards completing a lap!
+At a given instant, under our assumptions, the longest straight-line path in a forward direction is also the path that covers the most track--in short, it's the direction that makes the most possible progress towards completing a lap!